The Memory Management Glossary

 One could also store the actual locations of the references, which would save time when scanning, but incur other costs.

-Similar terms: remembered set.
+remembered set.

-exact garbage collection (also known as precise garbage collection, type-accurate garbage collection)
+precise garbage collection, type-accurate garbage collection.

 Garbage collection is exact (or precise) if it deals only with exact references.

-An exact collector(1) needs to know the format of the objects and the roots, so that it can tell which fields are references.
+An exact collector (1) needs to know the format of the objects and the roots, so that it can tell which fields are references.

-An exact or precise or sure reference is a value the collector(1) knows is a reference.
+An exact or precise or sure reference is a value the collector (1) knows is a reference.

 This is the usual sort of reference.
 The term is used to draw a contrast with ambiguous reference.

-Opposites: ambiguous reference.
+ambiguous reference.

 An exact or precise root is a root that contains only exact references.

-Opposites: ambiguous root.
+ambiguous root.

-See also: exact reference.
+exact reference.

 exact segregated fit